-There is only one very small-scale industrial establishment/ set up.
-It is a printing press, which is known as Ninu Printing Media Ltd. And the total workforce involved in these establishment is 4.
-As per the record, no major accidents have been occurred in recent years in any set up.
+Currently in the ward, there are only two very small-scale industrial establishments/ set ups.
+Here, in these two set ups the welding, grinding, cutting and fabrication work is carried out.
+And the total workforce involved in these establishments / set ups is 12.
+As per the record, no major accidents have occurred and have been reported in the recent years.

-Total no. of industries/ MSME/ small establishments a) No. of Micro, Small & Medium scale industries/small 1 establishments: b) Total manpower involved in these units: 4 Any major accident occurred in any of the industrial units/ MSME No record of occurrence of Establishments (Loss of life, casualties, financial loss) any major accident in ward
+Total no. of industries/ MSME/ small establishments a) No. of Micro, Small & Medium scale industries/small establishments: 2 b) Total manpower involved in these units: 12 Any major accident occurred in any of the industrial units/ No record of occurrence of any MSME Establishments (Loss of life, casualties, financial loss) major accident in ward